bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 But functionality-wise, What we want to do in practice is we don't want to send just one bit message, we want to send longer messages, for example, with Bitcoin addresses.
 This is also not too hard to do.
 Now I've shown you an example with the bit field, which is the field which is 0 and 1 basically as a mathematical field.
-What we can also do if you want to send larger messages is encode them as larger integers and use larger finite fields to transmute them.
+What we can also do if you want to send larger messages is encode them as larger integers and use larger finite fields to transmit them.
 But most importantly, I think what we've seen in the example is that people compute the sum of their messages, but if you want to do peer-to-peer mixing, we don't want the sum of the messages of the people, but we want the entire set, right?
 So We want a list of the messages, not a sum.
 Now what a lot of these proposals and practice do, and I think you've looked into that two weeks ago in the seminar here, is try to use some slots reservation.